 A really good choice for gaming or office work on a budget, thanks to its ergonomic design for long sessions, long battery life, and accurate optical tracking.

-As for battery life, standard batteries can juice the mouse for up to 2 years, but that depends entirely on brand.
+As for battery life, standard batteries can juice the mouse for up to 2 years, but that depends entirely on the brand.
 The Apple Magic Mouse 2 doesn’t have this problem; it uses a rechargeable battery, a trait we wished more wireless mice took advantage of.

-As for the design, the Logitech M510 Mouse made the right decision to add curves to fit right handed people and left handed people.
+As for the design, the Logitech M510 Mouse made the right decision to add curves to fit right-handed people and left-handed people.
 However, left-handed individuals will find it harder to use the two side buttons.
 It’s comfortable enough for long sessions—unlike the Microsoft Arc Mouse—with smooth rubber gripping on the sides.
 The scroll wheel can move too smoothly at times, lacking good breaks between each tick of the wheel.

 Lastly, we didn’t like the use of a USB nano receiver.
 It takes an entire USB port.
 Thankfully, Logitech incorporated a unifying receiver, which allows for other Logitech devices to connect to a single receiver—up to 5 at once.
 That said, if you want a mouse with great precision when you need it, you’ll want to take a look at the Bloody Gaming SP series.

 This particular Logitech mouse has a lot going for it compared to other wireless mice.
-For starters, it has a decent DPI limit of 1000, comfortable design, and overall good performance.
+For starters, it has a decent DPI limit of 1000, a comfortable design, and overall good performance.
 It stumbles here and there, but is better as a whole package.
 To put it into perspective, if you had to choose between the Logitech M510 or the VicTsing MM057, we’d suggest going with the Logitech M510.
 Yes, the VicTsing is cheaper, but the M510 is better overall.
 It’s worth spending the extra $10 on it, especially if you like to game and surf the web.

 Also why not check out: